Hello friends! How was your weekend? Awesome, I hope.

 - 1/4 cup natural salted almond butter (or peanut butter)

-- 1/4 cup agave nectar, maple syrup, or honey if not vegan
+- 1/4 cup agave nectar or maple syrup (or honey if not vegan)

 Add dates and process until small bits remain (about 1 minute).
 It should form a “dough” like consistency.
 (Mine rolled into a ball).

 Next, warm honey and almond butter in a small skillet over medium heat for 2-3 minutes until combined and pourable.
 Pour over brownie mixture and then thoroughly using a wooden spoon.
 (I opted to put plastic bags on my hands and mix that way to better incorporate the mixture.)